Skip to main content

 Scheduled Jobs

 The Scheduled Jobs option in the POS displays a historic list of the Scheduled Jobs that have been run and the status of each Scheduled Job in the list.
-E.g. By default, a scheduled job runs which updates the product search indexes, enabling product search to return data more quickly.
+For example, by default, a scheduled job runs which updates the product search indexes, enabling product search to return data more quickly.

 Additional scheduled jobs may be set up to run depending on specific customer requirements.
 This may include purging data from the local POS.
-Through this function, the executed process, the device it was run, the date-time it was run, and the status of each Scheduled Job is shown in the POS.
+Through this function, the executed process, the device it was run on, the date and time it was run, and the status of each Scheduled Job is shown in the POS.

 If the privileges are enabled, the user can navigate to the Scheduled Jobs function by selecting the Scheduled Jobs button in the System Status menu, and the following screen is displayed: